A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Strategic Justification: Alignment with the Good Friday/Belfast Agreement

-Linking the Sixteen Pillars to the Good Friday/Belfast Agreement strengthens the constitutional legitimacy, legal continuity, and institutional credibility of the Parity Accord.
-Rather than replacing the Agreement, this framework represents its structured development, translating its core principles — democratic consent, Parity of Esteem, and recognition of multiple identities — into permanent constitutional form.
+Linking the Sixteen Pillars to the Good Friday/Belfast Agreement strengthens constitutional legitimacy, legal continuity, and institutional coherence.
+Rather than replacing the Agreement, this framework develops it by translating its core principles into permanent constitutional form.

-The organisation of the Sixteen Pillars reflects the Agreement’s three-Strand architecture:
+The Sixteen Pillars reflect the Agreement’s three-strand architecture:

 -